Madhan213/Ex-No.-4--Implementation-of-Approximate-Inference-in-Bayesian-Networks/README.md

+# EXPERIMENT-4
+# DATE:27/08/2023
-# Ex-04--Implementation of Approximate Inference in Bayesian Networks
+# Implementation of Approximate Inference Method Of Bayesian Networks
 ## Aim :
    To construct a python program to implement approximate inference using Gibbs Sampling.